gergelygembela/gergelygembela/README.md

 - 👋 Hi, I’m @gergelygembela
 - 👀 I’m interested in computer graphics and systems.
 - 🌱 I’m currently a student at BME.
-- 📫 You can reach my at gergelygembela@gmail.com
+- 📫 You can reach me at gergelygembela@gmail.com

 <!---
 gergelygembela/gergelygembela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.